scalatron/scalatron.github.com/index.md

 <span class='resourcetitle'>Use the APIs</span> <br>

-The game server provides a Scala API, some of which it also exposes as a simple RESTful web API.
-It lets you manage users, create versions, share code, build bots and track the tournament loop.
+Scalatron comes with a Scala API and a RESTful web API that lets you manage users, create versions, share code, build bots and track a tournament.
 Check out the
 <a href="https://github.com/scalatron/scalatron/blob/master/Scalatron/devdoc/markdown/Scalatron%20APIs.md">API specification</a>
 for details.